jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

     * Narative report.
     * Financial reports signed by accounting officer.
     * Changes to board / leadership / constitution should be noted.
+* We need to assign a backup for this to someone.
+It's *N/A* right now in the heading.

 Minutes: